cornerfarmer/ctc_segmentation/README.md

 # Reference

-CTC-segmentation is described in **CTC-Segmentation of Large Corpora for German End-to-end Speech Recognition** at https://arxiv.org/abs/2007.09127
+CTC-segmentation is described in **CTC-Segmentation of Large Corpora for German End-to-end Speech Recognition** at https://doi.org/10.1007/978-3-030-60276-5_27 or in pre-print at https://arxiv.org/abs/2007.09127

 ```
-@misc{ctcsegmentation,
+@InProceedings{ctcsegmentation,
+author="K{\"u}rzinger, Ludwig
+and Winkelbauer, Dominik
+and Li, Lujun
+and Watzel, Tobias
+and Rigoll, Gerhard",
+editor="Karpov, Alexey
+and Potapova, Rodmonga",
-    title={CTC-Segmentation of Large Corpora for German End-to-end Speech Recognition},
+title="CTC-Segmentation of Large Corpora for German End-to-End Speech Recognition",
-    author={Ludwig Kürzinger and Dominik Winkelbauer and Lujun Li and Tobias Watzel and Gerhard Rigoll},
-    year={2020},
-    eprint={2007.09127},
-    archivePrefix={arXiv},
-    primaryClass={eess.AS}
+booktitle="Speech and Computer",
+year="2020",
+publisher="Springer International Publishing",
+address="Cham",
+pages="267--278",
+abstract="Recent end-to-end Automatic Speech Recognition (ASR) systems demonstrated the ability to outperform conventional hybrid DNN/HMM ASR.
+Aside from architectural improvements in those systems, those models grew in terms of depth, parameters and model capacity.
+However, these models also require more training data to achieve comparable performance.",
+isbn="978-3-030-60276-5"
 }
 ```